 These partnerships between Tolko and Indigenous peoples have been recognized and celebrated as a model to strive for in Indigenous-enterprise partnerships.

+Indigenous peoples are leaders in forestry businesses, and we are pleased to have partnered with a number of successful businesses.
 It’s a model we’re committed to expanding across our operations.
 When new Indigenous partners come to Tolko to seek models for business opportunities, we are proud to share with them examples like these and others.

 TSI DEL DEL